 Muscles of the Wrist

 When talking about muscles of the wrist, you are essentially referring to muscles that originate and are mostly located in the forearm.
 Typically the muscle belly is located in the forearm and a long tendon crosses the wrist joint and attaches to a bone in the hand which allows for the wrist movements.
 There are 4 movements that the wrist can make: flexion, extension, radial deviation, and ulnar deviation.
-The forearm/wrist/hand can also rotate which is known as pronation and supination.
+The forearm/wrist/hand can also rotate in pronation and supination movements.

 Several muscles in the forearm control the rotating of the wrist/hand.
 When your elbows are at your side and bent to 90 degrees, the supinator muscle rotates your palm upwards.
 The pronator teres and pronator quadratus work in the opposite direction and turn your palm down.